joan325/TheReckoner/src/content/blog/op-fare-is-foul-and-foul-is-fair.md

 ---
-title: b'Editorial: Op-Ed: Fare is Foul and Foul is Fair'
+title: "Editorial: Op-Ed: Fare is Foul and Foul is Fair"
-pubDate: b'2015-04-15T11:00:40.662Z'
+pubDate: "2015-04-15T11:00:40.662Z"
 description: "Article about stuff."
-author: b'Mahyar Yousefzadeh'
+author: "Mahyar Yousefzadeh"
 heroImage: "/blog-placeholder-3.jpg"
-tags: ["News"]
+tags: ["Uncategorized"]
 ---

 Fare is Foul and Foul is Fair

 By Jackie Ho